Texas A&M won't play in Gator Bowl due to COVID-19 issues

 “As we have learned in the last 21 months of this health challenge, the well-being and safety of our student-athletes is paramount,” he continued.
 “Our players poured their heart and soul into this season and we appreciate their dedication as Aggies.
 Aggie football is on track for long-term success and we know that the best is yet to come.”

+Coach Dave Clawson met with the team captains earlier Wednesday for them to decide whether they wanted to play.
+The answer was yes, but with a “qualifier” that they didn’t want to work out and practice through the holidays if the game was unlikely to come together.

+“I think for our players, in fairness to them, if we’re going to keep them over the Christmas holiday, we probably need to know something fairly early Friday,” Clawson said.
+“We wanted to give it enough time so there was an opportunity to find an opponent.
+But again, our players – and you can understand this – if they’re not going to be playing in a bowl game, they wanted to be able to spend the holidays with their families.”

-The Aggies had an up-and-down season where they went 4-4 in Southeastern Conference play.
+The Aggies had an up-and-down season in which they went 4-4 in Southeastern Conference play.
 They beat Alabama on Oct.
 9 when the Crimson Tide was ranked No. 1 but wrapped up the season with a disappointing 27-24 loss at LSU.

 More AP college football: https://apnews.com/hub/college-football and https://twitter.com/AP_Top25